Leading from

 However the head shown here also resembles the headgear from the Talhoffer diving suit design from the Thott manuscript from the 15th Century which displays various designs for various weapons of war barely imagined to have existed in modern day perception.

-Diving suit drawn by Hans Talhoffer back in the 15th century for the Thott manuscript
+head gear for the diving gear drawn by Hans Talhoffer back in the 15th century for the Thott manuscript |

 d) Chiquita corpse.